Businesses have always struggled with keeping up with the data and making the most out of it.

 Add some certifications.

-Don’t have any certifications to add to your resume?
+Don’t have any certifications to add?

 There are lots of programs that you can complete to get certified as a tableau business analyst.